 Gatte ki sabzi

-One more dish that comprises of Indian spices and is usually cooked into the bucolic areas of Rajasthan is Kair Sangri ki Sabzi.
+One more dish that comprises of Indian spices and is usually cooked in dry areas of Rajasthan is Kair Sangri ki Sabzi.
 It is mostly eaten in desert areas with Roti.
 Also known as Kair Sangri Kumaita, this Marwari dish is cooked in vegetable oil and raw acrid spices, reflecting the simplicity and patience of Rajasthani villagers.
 This is a very unique dish you won’t find anywhere else outside Rajasthan.
 The best place to try this delicacy in Jaipur is the Rambagh Palace.

 Rajasthani food you will see is mostly rich in taste with myriads of flavors in it.
 Mawa kachori is also one of the richest Rajasthani desserts that are a specialty of this state.
 It is a deep-fried pastry filled with a mixture of nuts and mawa.
 It is an aromatic sweet dish that satiates your sweet tooth like nothing else.